ZhengPeiRu21/mod-individual-progression/README.md

 * vMangos for Vanilla game and patch progression data
 * cMangos for TBC game data
 * Sogladev for Naxx 40 scripts and data
+* ZhengPeiRu21 for creating the original version of this module.